Pentagon says Poland's jet offer for Ukraine 'not tenable'

 Polish Prime Minister Mateusz Morawiecki said any decision about delivering offensive weapons must be made unanimously by NATO members.

-Knickmeyer reported from Washington.
-AP writer Danica Kirka in London and AP Diplomatic Writer Matthew Lee contributed to this report.
+Baldor and Madhani reported from Washington.
+Ellen Knickmeyer, Ben Fox and Alan Fram in Washington, Danica Kirka in London and Matthew Lee in Paris also contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.